Punch the Clock: Recording

 Other than the Attractions, the sessions employed several outside musicians who helped shape the album's sound.
-Singers Caron Wheeler and Claudia Fontaine, known as Afrodiziak, contributed backing vocals to several songs, improvising all their parts.
+The singers Caron Wheeler and Claudia Fontaine, known as Afrodiziak, contributed backing vocals to several songs, improvising all their parts.
 The same horn section from the Christmas shows, now dubbed the TKO Horns, were also brought in.
 Consisting of Big Jim Paterson on trombone, Jeff Blythe on alto saxophone and Paul Speare on tenor saxophone, the horns utilised the sound they had fashioned for their work in Dexys Midnight Runners.
-To not mimic the sound entirely, Costello added trumpeter Dave Plews to the horns; the latter's prior commitments as a member of Eurythmics' touring band led to his substitution on "The World and His Wife" by Stuart Robson.
+To not mimic the sound entirely, Costello added the trumpeter Dave Plews to the horns; the latter's prior commitments as a member of Eurythmics' touring band led to his substitution on "The World and His Wife" by Stuart Robson.
 String arrangements were conducted by David Bedford, Morris Pert contributed percussion, while Chet Baker played a trumpet solo on "Shipbuilding".
 Although Langer felt the band enjoyed playing with other musicians in the studio, not all of them were convinced.
 Bruce Thomas later stated: "Those trendy production values.
 Everything gated together, very bright and shiny.
 It wasn't our thing, but it worked on a couple of tracks."

 In later decades, Langer asserted that the production was a mutually creative process: "At certain times I would have control, other times I'd just let him do it, but if he really didn't like something it wouldn't go on, it was as simple as that."
 Nevertheless, Costello felt that he lost control of the studio and was difficult on the Attractions as a result, saying, "it's the only time I've given myself over to the production sound, rather than working in collaboration with the producer."
 The artist wanted the outtakes "Heathen Town" and "Flirting Kind" on the finished album, but kept "Love Went Mad" at Langer's insistence; he stated in the album's 1995 reissue liner notes that he devised a scheme to replace "Love Went Mad" with "Heathen Town" after the initial vinyl pressing.
 The album was mixed outside of London at Genetic Studios in Streatley, Berkshire.